ReedOnePeck/Mind-Animator/README.md

 conda activate Mind-animator
 ```

-Since our project is built on Tune-a-video, if you encounter issues with the above commands, you can also follow the steps below one by one.
+Since our project is built on Tune-a-video, if you encounter issues with the above commands, you can also follow the steps below.

 *  Create a virtual environment for Tune-a-video.
 ```sh